5/15/2025

 Conference Operator

 Thank you.
 Ladies and gentlemen, we will now begin the question and answer session.
-Should you have a question, please press star four by the one on your telephone keypad.
-You will hear a prompt that your hand has been raised.
-And should you wish to cancel your request, please press star four by the two.
+Should you have a question, please press star followed by the one on your telephone keypad.
+You will hear a prompt that your hand has been raised, and should you wish to cancel your request, please press star followed by the two.
 If you're using a speakerphone, please lift the handset before pressing any keys.
-One

 speaker

-moment, please, for your first question.
-Your first question comes from the line of Hi, Kailela from HSC Wainwright.
+One moment, please, for your first question.
+Your first question comes from the line of Heiko Ehler from HSC Wainwright.
 Please go ahead.

 speaker